-$$i = x + (n \bmod w)$$
+$$i = x + (n \mod w)$$

 Texture images with compressed internal formats may be stored in such a way that it is not possible to modify an image with subimage commands without having to decompress and recompress the texture image.
 Even if the image were modified in this manner, it may not be possible to preserve the contents of some of the texels outside the region being modified.
 To avoid these complications, the GL does not support arbitrary modifications to texture images with compressed internal formats.
-Calling TexSubImage3D, CopyTexSubImage3D, TexSubImage2D, CopyTexSubImage1D will result in an INVALID_OPERATION error if xoffset, yoffset, or zoffset is not equal to $-b_s$ (border width).
+Calling TexSubImage3D, CopyTexSubImage3D, TexSubImage2D, CopyTexSubImage2D, Will result in an INVALID_OPERATION error if xoffset, yoffset, or zoffset is not equal to $-b_s$ (border width).
 In addition, the contents of any texel outside the region modified by such a call are undefined.
 These restrictions may be relaxed for specific compressed internal formats whose images are easily modified.

-If the internal format of the texture image being modified is one of the specific RGTC formats described in table 3.14, the texture is stored using one of the RGTC texture image encodings (see appendix C.1).
-Since RGTC images are easily edited along 4×4 texel boundaries, the limitations on subimage location and size are relaxed for TexSubImage2D, TexSubImage3D, CopyTexSubImage2D, and CopyTexSubImage3D.
+If the internal format of the texture image being modified is one of the specific RGTC formats described in table 3.14, the texture is stored using the corresponding RGTC texture image encoding (see appendix \mathbb{C}).
+Since such images are easily edited along 4×4 texel boundaries, the limitations on subimage location and size are relaxed for TexSubImage2D, TexSubImage3D, CopyTexSubImage2D, and CopyTexSubImage3D.
 These commands will generate an INVALID_OPERATION error if one of the following conditions occurs:

-- width is not a multiple of four, width + xoffset is not equal to the value of TEXTURE_WIDTH, and either xoffset or yoffset is non-zero. - height is not a multiple of four, height + yoffset is not equal to the value of TEXTURE_HEIGHT, and either xoffset or yoffset is non-zero. - xoffset or yoffset is not a multiple of four.
+- width is not a multiple of four, width + xoffset is not equal to the value of TEXTURE WIDTH, and either xoffset or yoffset is non-zero. - height is not a multiple of four, height + yoffset is not equal to the value of TEXTURE_HEIGHT, and either xoffset or yoffset is non-zero. - xoffset or yoffset is not a multiple of four.